-CONTINUING DISCLOSURE

-OF INFORMATIONPursuant to the Ordinance, the City is obligated to provide certain updated financial information and operating data annually, and timely notice of certain specified events to the Municipal Securities Rulemaking Board (the "MSRB").
+TAX MATTERS......
+In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
+In the further opinion of Bond Counsel, interest on the Bonds is not a specific preference item for purposes of the federal individual alternative minimum tax.
+Bond Counsel observes that, for tax years beginning after December 31, 2022, interest on the Bonds included in adjusted financial statement income of certain corporations is not excluded from the federal corporate alternative minimum tax.
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the Bonds (see "TAX MATTERS").
+CONTINUING DISCLOSURE OF INFORMATION..... .
+Pursuant to the Ordinance, the City is obligated to provide certain updated financial information and operating data annually, and timely notice of certain specified events to the Municipal Securities Rulemaking Board (the "MSRB").
 Investors will be able to access continuing disclosure information filed with the MSRB free of charge at www.emma.msrb.org (see "CONTINUING DISCLOSURE OF INFORMATION").

-PAYMENT RECORD......
-The City has never defaulted in payment of its debt.

-LEGAL OPINION......Delivery of the Bonds is subject to the approval by the Attorney General of the State of Texas and the rendering of an opinion as to legality by Orrick, Herrington & Sutcliffe LLP, Austin,

-Texas, Bond Counsel.

-...Initial delivery of the Bonds through the facilities of DTC is expected to occur on or about DELIVERY
+PAYMENT RECORD The City has never defaulted in payment of its debt. rendering of an opinion as to legality by Orrick, Herrington & Sutcliffe LLP, Austin, Texas, Bond Counsel.
+DELIVERY......
+Initial delivery of the Bonds through the facilities of DTC is expected to occur on or about

-September 9, 2021.
+September 7, 2022.